mitchelldavis/KarmaTest/ReadMe.md

-A simple example ap of how Karma JS works.
+A simple example app of how Karma JS works.